AlejandroAb/CASCABEL/README.md

 #------------------------------------------------------------------------------#
 #                             Project Name                                     #
 #------------------------------------------------------------------------------#
-# The name of the project for which the pipe line will be executed.
-This should#
+# The name of the project for which the pipeline will be executed.
+This should #
-# be the same name used as the first parameter on init_sample.sh script        #
+# be the same name used as the first parameter on init_sample.sh script (if    #
+# used for multiple libraries                                                 #
 #------------------------------------------------------------------------------#
 PROJECT: "My_CASCABEL_Project"

 #------------------------------------------------------------------------------#
-#                            LIBRAIRES/SAMPLES                                 #
+#                            LIBRARIES/SAMPLES                                 #
 #------------------------------------------------------------------------------#
 # SAMPLES/Libraries you will like to include on the analysis                   #
-# Same library names used  with init_sample.sh script                          #
+# Same library names used  with init_sample.sh script (if used)                #
-# Include each sample name surrounded by quotes, and comma separated           #
+# Include each sample / library name surrounded by quotes, and comma separated #
 # i.e LIBRARY["SAMP1","SAMP2",..."SAMPN"]                                      #
 #------------------------------------------------------------------------------#
 LIBRARY: ["EXP1"]